 The result is that the state’s farmland protection policies and programs no longer support farming as intended, or as necessary to benefit the environment, sustain the resilience of our local food system, confront the impact of climate change, and to support equity and social justice.
 In fact, our current system intensifies the loss of land in agriculture, particularly in suburban and peri-urban areas of the state.
 The solutions are conceptually simple and yet operationally more complex.
 We must restructure our farmland classification and protection policies, specifically by lowering the five-acre minimums while ensuring that total municipal tax revenues do not decrease.

 The focus of the Collaborative’s advocacy on farmland access and protection has been advocating for the state to develop a farmland action plan as recommended in the Food System Plan.
-That planning process has begun, and more information will be available about it in early 2022.
+The Farmland Action Plan was released in late 2023.

 Collaborative position papers and other resources